-The highest retrospective dose for all exposure pathways was 5.5E-2 mSv y-1 and was the same for both the Phase 11and 2surveys.
+The highest retrospective dose for all exposure pathways was 5.5E-2 mSv y-1 and was the same for both the phase one and two surveys.

 A significant portion of the direct radiation survey area was surveyed by car-borne gamma spectrometry.